-Eric J. Nehl, PhD, is an Assistant Research Professor in the Department of Behavioral Sciences and Health Education and the Director for the Evaluation and Continuous Improvement Function for the Georgia Clinical & Translational Science Alliance (Georgia CTSA).
+Eric J. Nehl, PhD, is an Associate Research Professor in the Department of Behavioral, Social, and Health Education Sciences and the Director for the Evaluation and Continuous Improvement Function for the Georgia Clinical & Translational Science Alliance (Georgia CTSA).

 Dr. Nehl’s research career began with the Behavioral Research Center of the American Cancer Society’s (ACS) National Home Office.
 While at ACS, his research focused on cancer prevention and control through the study of behavioral risk factors (including physical activity, diet, tobacco initiation-use-cessation, and sun exposure and protection).
 The majority of his work focused on health equity, theoretical model testing, research methods, and data analysis.
 For over three years Dr. Nehl served as the Data Analyst for a nationwide multi-level skin cancer prevention program at swimming pools (R01; Diffusion of an Effective Skin Cancer Prevention Program).